International

 Sam Sharpe Memorial, Montego Bay

-According to many, the Baptist War accelerated the passing of the Slavery Abolition Act 1833 by the British Parliament.
-The Act made the purchase or ownership of slaves illegal in the British Empire, with the exception of “the Territories in the Possession of the East India Company”, ie Ceylon (now Sri Lanka) and Saint Helena.
-Full emancipation for all was legally granted in the British Empire on 1 August 1838.
+The impact of the Christmas Rebellion reverberated beyond Jamaica.
+Many historians assert that the uprising played a significant role in hastening the passage of the Slavery Abolition Act of 1833 by the British Parliament.
+This landmark legislation made the purchase or ownership of slaves illegal in the British Empire, with few exceptions.
+Full emancipation for all enslaved individuals within the British Empire was legally granted on August 1, 1838.

 Related posts